nayakravi/packer-windows/README.md

 5. Move `en_windows_server_2008_r2_with_sp1_x64_dvd_617601.iso` to the `iso` directory
 6. Run `packer build windows_2008_r2.json`

-## Added in this fork

-### To create a vagrant box with Windows 2008 R2 and SQL 2008 R2 (This has been tested with the Enterprise edition only)

-1. Copy the windows and sql iso files to the ./iso folder per the instructions above.
-You can find the names of these files in the windows_2008_r2_sql_2008_r2.json configuration file.
-You also need to update the windows iso hash to match the specified iso file in the configuration file
-2. Specify "PID=<SQL 2008 R2 Product Key>" in the ./answer_files/2008_r2_sql/Configuration.ini file
-3. Run "packer build windows_2008_r2_sql_2008_r2.json"

 ### Contributing

 Pull requests welcomed.
 Please ensure you create your edits in a branch off of the `develop` branch, not the `master` branch.

+### Added in this fork

+###### To create a vagrant box with Windows 2008 R2 and SQL 2008 R2 (This has been tested with the Enterprise edition only)

+1. Copy the windows and sql iso files to the `./iso` directory per the instructions above.
+You can find the names of these files in the `windows_2008_r2_sql_2008_r2.json` configuration file.
+You also need to update the windows installer iso hash to match the specified iso file in the configuration file
+2. Specify `PID = <SQL 2008 R2 Product Key>` in the `./answer_files/2008_r2_sql/Configuration.ini` file
+3. The settings in Configuration.ini file are very specific for my requirements.
+Please change these to suit yours.
+You can use the SQL server installer to do this in an intuitive fashion
+3. Run `packer build windows_2008_r2_sql_2008_r2.json`